MCP Framework

 Choose a Transport

-MCP Framework supports two types of transports:
+MCP Framework supports several types of transports:

 1. STDIO Transport (Default): Perfect for CLI tools and local integrations.
 This is what we'll use with Claude Desktop.